markahrens/mytungsten/src/content/blog/2007/another-2007-music-update.md

 ---

-<p>Since each post has produced additional albums to listen to, I figured I would post again with my list and ask for other albums I have missed.
+Since each post has produced additional albums to listen to, I figured I would post again with my list and ask for other albums I have missed.
 The list of albums is below with new items since the last post in bold.
 A quick note, things are going well with my rankings and I already have a good idea of what the top 5 are.
 Albums are falling into buckets pretty well so I could do a top 5 only or I think I could do a top 10 pretty easily as well.
-If I do a top 5, I could also do a couple honorable mentions or something like that, but I wanted to let the readers help decide if it is a top 5 or top 10 list, so comment away.</p>
+If I do a top 5, I could also do a couple honorable mentions or something like that, but I wanted to let the readers help decide if it is a top 5 or top 10 list, so comment away.

-<p>List of 2007 Albums</p>
+List of 2007 Albums

 <ul>